FrameTrail is an open source software that lets you experience, manage and edit interactive video directly in your web

 In the new version (v0.9.6-beta) many things have changed, including the data format and even some of the core concepts.
-The documentation, demo page and "master" branch have not yet been updated, so please wait a few more days until you start working with the new version (bis dahin wird endlich auch die Website auf Deutsch übersetzt sein).
+The documentation and demo page have not yet been updated, so please wait a few more weeks until you start working with the new version (bis dahin wird endlich auch die Website auf Deutsch übersetzt sein).

 Use any video file or even an empty video with a defined length as a basis for synchronization.

 Create non-linear networks of video fragments (Hypervideos) which can be freely navigated by the user.

 Place documents on top of the video (e.g. text, images, web pages or interactive maps) and decide how and when they should be displayed.

 Add supplementing materials at certain points of time and compare those with the annotation timelines of other users.

 All data is kept in files using a structured JSON format, there is no database.
 Yes, that means you can just copy and paste your entire FrameTrail instance (including all user data etc.) to another server and it will instantly work.